gchq/stroom-docs/content/en/docs/user-guide/properties.md

 ### DocRef Data Type

 A DocRef (or Document Reference) is a type specific to Stroom that defines a reference to an instance of a Document within Stroom, e.g. an XLST, Pipeline, Dictionary, etc.
-A DocRef consists of three parts, the type, the [UUID (external link)](https://en.wikipedia.org/wiki/Universally_unique_identifier) and the name of the Document.
+A DocRef consists of three parts, the type, the {{< external-link "UUID" "https://en.wikipedia.org/wiki/Universally_unique_identifier" >}} and the name of the Document.

 The following is an example of how a property (`aDocRefProperty`) that is a DocRef would be represented in the YAML: